-Refer to the Illustrations Section Figures M1 & M2.
+\Refer to the Illustrations Section Figures M1 & M2.

-4.10.8.
-Secondary Connection Cabinets with metering provisions.
+4.10.8 Secondary Connection Cabinets with metering provisions

 Single point services to multiple tenants may be metered with a pad-mounted secondary connection cabinet with or without customer disconnect switch.
 The use of a secondary connection cabinet with a customer disconnect switch allows the customer the ability to de-energize his own service for equipment maintenance without calling the Cooperative to schedule an outage.
 The secondary connection cabinet shall be located adjacent to the distribution transformer.
-Refer to the Illustrations Section Drawing UM1-8C & 9C.